ibmresilient/resilient-community-apps/fn_machine_learning_nlp/README.md

 ```

 ## Customize
-Run with: `resilient-circuits customize` to install function definitions and sample workflows to the Resilient server.
+Run with: `resilient-circuits customize` to install function definitions and sample workflows to the Resilient platform.

 ## Start
-Start this function app with: `resilient-circuits run`
+Start this function with: `resilient-circuits run`

 ## Build a new NLP model
-Use the command line tool
+Use the command line tool:
 ```
 res-ml build_nlp
 ```